iTouchless 13-Gallon Sensor Trash Can · โ˜… 4.6 Editor's Choice Sensor Bin Check price on Amazon →

 simplehuman is mechanically superior in lid action, sensor zone control, and battery efficiency. iTouchless is the better value because it uses standard bags and costs half as much.
 If budget is no constraint and you want the most refined experience, get the simplehuman.
 For most households the iTouchless delivers 90 percent of the experience at 50 percent of the price.

-In our testing, yes at moderate use (10 to 15 sensor activations per day).
-At heavy use (30+ activations per day in a busy kitchen) battery life drops to 5 to 6 months. iTouchless sells an optional AC adapter for $15 that eliminates battery cost entirely.
+In our comparison, yes at moderate use (10 to 15 sensor activations per day).
+At heavy use (30+ activations per day in a busy kitchen) battery life drops to 5 to 6 months. iTouchless sells an optional AC adapter for the price that eliminates battery cost entirely.
 For households near an outlet, the AC adapter is a one-time spend that pays back within the second battery cycle.

 Better than competitors.
 The coating is a textured matte finish that hides fingerprints rather than repelling them.
 After 11 months in a high-touch kitchen with kids, the surface shows light scuffing in the most-touched zone (around the wave sensor) but no visible fingerprints.
 A monthly wipe with stainless steel cleaner restores the original finish.